francopasut/francopasut.github.io/_posts/2019-12-12-emacs-quick-buffer.md

 ```
 and give a path and a name to the file itself.

-In _the world of Vim_, instead, there's no need to open a new file everytime you have only to take  some quick notepad ideas: you can simply  press the _Insert Mode_ and begin to write inside the editor.
+In _the world of Vim_, instead, there's no need to open a new file every time you have only to take  some quick notepad ideas: you can simply  press the _Insert Mode_ and begin to write inside the editor.

-In this case Vim automatically creates a new _buffer_ and you can write wihout naming a new file.
+In this case, Vim automatically creates a new _buffer_ and you can write without naming a new file.

-Is there a corresponding chance in _vanilla Emacs_?
+Is there a corresponding function in _vanilla Emacs_?

 Apparently there isn't: you cannot simply begin to write inside it.